Background on COSSA

 Members receive an invitation to the COSSA Annual meeting held each fall.
 Speakers have included White House Office of Science and Technology Policy Directors and presidential science advisers, directors of NSF and NIH, members of Congress, leaders of other key federal agencies, and social and behavioral scientists in key policy positions.

-COSSA’s Executive Director and Deputy Director have over 45 years of Washington, DC experience; 27 and 15 with COSSA respectively.
+COSSA’s Executive Director and Deputy Director (19 years with COSSA) have over 35 years of Washington, DC experience.
 They are viewed as leaders in the science policy community through their service in leadership positions in many groups that engage in advocacy for science.

 The social and behavioral science community has gained immeasurably and will continue to prosper from collective action led and coordinated by COSSA.
 As one supporter once wrote us: “My favorite words in the November 21 issue of COSSA WASHINGTON UPDATE are: ‘after much urging from COSSA, the Subcommittee held a hearing.’
 They demonstrate how grateful we should all be to COSSA, which continues so faithfully to the never-ending task of raising the social science flag in an often indifferent world."